SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 ![](images/viewauditlogs.png)

-12. You can review the recently activities.
+12. You can review the recently created activities.

 ![](images/auditafterthreat1.png)

-13. Click on the first activity, which will further show you details about the operation you performed in previous step (Step 9).
+13. Click on the activity which has the prinicpal name as **demoadmin** and the Event type as **BATCH COMPLETED**, which will further show you details about the operation you performed in previous step (Step 9).
 It will show classification of the data accessed in last transaction.

 ![](images/auditafterthreat2.png)